Praneeth74/Obtaining-Fractional-Volumes-of-Hypersphere-in-CUDA/README.md

 2. Now, select this point only if it satisfies the following condition -\
 	$$x_{1}^{2}+x_{2}^{2}+x_{3}^{2}+....+x_{n}^{2}\ \leq\ 1$$

 The above inequality represents all the points present in the unit hypersphere centered at the origin.
-Now we can apply this procedure for obtaining as many points as need.
-Let's consider the total number of points we obtained to be N.
+Using this procedure, we can obtain as many points as needed.
+Let's consider the total number of points we obtain to be N.

 $II$\
-Now, it is time to get the fraction of points present in each shell.
-Let's divide the range [0, 1] into 100 parts giving rise to 100 shells of equal thickness but increasing radius.
-Just to be clear, all shells will have the same center and thickness of magnitude 0.1.
-Now, consider one such shell of inner radius r and corresponding outer radius (r+0.1).
-For a given point to be in this shell, it has to satisfy the following condition in order to present in the selected shell -
+Now, it is time to determine the fraction of points present in each shell.
+Let's divide the range [0, 1] into 100 parts, creating 100 shells of equal thickness but increasing radius.
+To be clear, all shells will have the same center and a thickness of 0.01.
+Consider one such shell with an inner radius of 𝑟 and a corresponding outer radius of (𝑟+0.01).
+For a given point to be in this shell, it must satisfy the following condition:

-	$$r\ <\ x_{1}^{2}+x_{2}^{2}+x_{3}^{2}+....+x_{n}^{2}\ \leq\ (r+0.1)$$
+	$$r\ <\ x_{1}^{2}+x_{2}^{2}+x_{3}^{2}+....+x_{n}^{2}\ \leq\ (r+0.01)$$

- In this way, count the number of points in each shell and divide those counts with total number of points N in the hypersphere.
-These fractions represent the fractional volumes of the shells of a hypersphere.
+In this way, count the number of points in each shell and divide these counts by the total number of points N in the hypersphere.
+These fractions represent the fractional volumes of the shells of the hypersphere.
+Follow this procedure for each shell to obtain the fractional volumes.